 Evolution of the OEC program

-The ULFT program in the City was eventually discontinued due to its own success, but the Committee’s education network expanded to also include Los Angeles area schools.
-Today OEC comprises more school groups and fewer community based organizations, but the program continues to emphasize watershed conservation, outdoor experiences and stewardship projects.
+The Ultra Low Flow Toilet Distribution Program in Los Angeles was eventually discontinued due to its own success, but the Committee’s education network expanded to also include Los Angeles area schools.
+Today the OEC comprises school groups and community based organizations, and the program continues to emphasize watershed conservation, outdoor experiences, and stewardship projects.

 Contact us